khaldevmedia/arabic-datetime/README.md

 ### 1. Date

-The ArabicDate class has several methods that return a date object as string using.
+The ArabicDate class has several methods that return a arabic date as string.

 #### A specific method for every month names group